Jimmy Garvin: Feuds with The Midnight Express, Ric Flair, and Kevin Sullivan (1987–1988)

-The Fabulous Freebirds (1989-1992, 1994)
+Fabulous Freebirds (1989–1992, 1994)

 Garvin returned to Jim Crockett Promotions, now known as World Championship Wrestling, in June 1989 minus Precious and became the newest member of the Fabulous Freebirds (he had been associated with the Freebirds since 1983) by winning the World Tag Team Titles with Michael Hayes at Clash of the Champions VII.
 The titles were won as part of a tournament for them that had been ongoing.
 That night, Hayes and Garvin scored victories over the Dynamic Dudes in the semifinals and the Midnight Express (Bobby Eaton & Stan Lane) in the finals.
 They feuded with the Midnight Express some more following that, as well as Rick & Scott Steiner.
 Garvin had worked in the past with Hayes, Buddy Roberts and Terry Gordy during the height of the Freebird-Von Erichs feud in World Class, and was always considered "The fourth Freebird".

 In the fall of 1990, they also had a manager of sorts, "Little Richard Marley" (wrestler Rocky King), who lasted until Starrcade.

 In February 1991, they added two managers, Big Daddy Dink & Diamond Dallas Page.
 In May 1991, they added a masked Freebird, Badstreet, and they feuded with The Young Pistols (Steve Armstrong & Tracy Smothers).
 By the summer of 1991, Badstreet and their managers were gone and the Freebirds had no direction.
 They briefly added Precious as their manager but she only made one appearance at WrestleWar '92.
 During this period, Hayes and Garvin won 2 World Tag Team titles, 1 World Six-Man Tag Team title (with Badstreet), and 2 United States Tag Team titles.

 Following the arrival of Bill Watts as Executive Vice President of WCW the Freebirds were targeted for what would become a wave of budget cuts.
 Following a loss of the United States tag-team titles to Dick Slater and The Barbarian, Garvin was split from Hayes.
 He wrestled The Barbarian in singles matches in August 1992 and also began teaming with Tom Zenk.
 His final match with the company came on the October 10th episode of The Power Hour when he partnered with Zenk to face Butch Reed and The Barbarian.

 World Wrestling Federation (1992)

 After leaving WCW in September 1992, Garvin received a tryout with the World Wrestling Federation.
-Garvin participated in an unaired interview segment hosted by Gene Okerlund at a television taping on October 26, 1992 in Springfield, Illinois where he insulted The Ultimate Maniacs (a team composed of The Ultimate Warrior and "Macho Man" Randy Savage) and predicted that all of the heels would win at the 1992 Survivor Series.
+Garvin participated in an unaired interview segment hosted by Gene Okerlund at a television taping on October 26, 1992, in Springfield, Illinois where he insulted The Ultimate Maniacs (a team composed of The Ultimate Warrior and "Macho Man" Randy Savage) and predicted that all of the heels would win at the 1992 Survivor Series.
 Garvin did not sign with the company, and afterwards took a hiatus from pro wrestling, learning to become a commercial airline pilot.

 Garvin's voice from the un-aired segment - along with Okerlund's - would be sampled into the title track of the album WrestleMania.